AnestisTouloumis/multgee/README.md

 Getting help
 ------------

-Details about the methods implemented in **multgee** can be found in Touloumis, Agresti, and Kateri (2013).
+Details about the statistical methods implemented in **multgee** can be found in Touloumis, Agresti, and Kateri (2013).
 A detailed description of **multgee** can be found in Touloumis (2015).
-An updated version of this paper also serves as vignette for **multgee** which can be accessed by executing the following R commands:
+An updated version of this paper also serves as a vignette for **multgee** which can be accessed by executing the following R commands:

 ``` r
 browseVignettes("multgee")